stripwax/SamPuzznic/README.md

 *  end of level scoring (clear bonus, time remaining, tick tick tick kerching!)
 *  Horizontal sliders.. very important and lots of work.
 *  This requires one-pixel-shifted versions of all tiles
-*  both variants of wall tiles in both blocking and non-blocking versions (i.e. one kind cursor cannot pass, one kind cursor can pass)
+*  ~both variants of wall tiles in both blocking and non-blocking versions (i.e. one kind cursor cannot pass, one kind cursor can pass)~  Won't Do, since I only have one variant of wall tiles now
-*  'background' bricks and anything else surrounding the play area (50% done)
+*  'background' bricks and anything else surrounding the play area (50% done - need to put a little outline around the "remaining tiles" section, and ensure it's blanked out)
 *  level select between stages / initial level select at start
 *  retry (i.e. abort, start again) and count of remaining retries
 *  high score table